Skåneland: Population and settlements

 The earliest Danish historians, writing in the 12th and 13th century, believed that the Danish Kingdom had existed since king Dan, in a distant past.
 Eighth century sources mention the existence of Denmark as a kingdom.
 According to 9th century Frankish sources, by the early 9th century many of the chieftains in the south of Scandinavia acknowledged Danish kings as their overlords, though kingdom(s) were very loose confederations of lords until the last couple medieval centuries saw some increased centralization.
-The west and south coast of modern Sweden was so effectively part of the Danish realm that the said area (and not the today Denmark) was known as "Denmark" (literally the frontier of the Daner).Kings and Vikings, by P.H.
-Sawyer, Routledge, 1982.
-(Sawyer considered sources such as Saxo Grammaticus and Snorri Sturluson but validated their material against contemporary primary documents of the period).
+The west and south coast of modern Sweden was so effectively part of the Danish realm that the said area (and not the today Denmark) was known as "Denmark" (literally the frontier of the Daner).
 Svend Estridsen (King of Denmark 1047 – ca. 1074), who may have been from Scania himself, is often referred to as the king who along with his dynasty established Scania as an integral part of Denmark.
+Blekinge was a part of Sweden until the early 13th century when it became part of Denmark (the Danish Census Book contains the first secure written evidence of Danish control).

 From 1397 to 1658

 When the Kalmar Union was formed in 1397, the union was administered from Copenhagen.
 By 1471 Sweden rebelled under Sture family leadership.
-In 1503, when Sten Sture the Elder died, eastern Sweden's independence from Denmark had been established.
+In 1503, when Sten Sture the Elder died, Sweden's independence from the union had been established.